sirjonasxx/G-Presets/README.md

 ## Exporting a preset

 To export a preset, type `:exportpreset` or `:ep`.
-You will be asked to select the area of the preset, and name the preset.
+You will be asked to select the area of the preset, and to name the preset.

 You can also use `:exportpreset all` or `:ep all` to export the entire room